You Are Facing an Unplanned Pregnancy in North Idaho: What Now?

 After thinking about your options, take the necessary steps to protect both your health and your unborn child’s health.
 If you drink alcohol, smoke, or take any type of recreational drugs, stop right away.
 Not only are these habits unhealthful for you, but they can be harmful to the baby.
 Speak to your doctor about any medications you take that can affect your child.
 You should also start taking prenatal vitamins, which contain sufficient amounts of folic acid, an essential nutrient that is important for your child’s development.

-Finding out that you’re pregnant can cause a lot of emotions, especially if you were not planning on having a baby or you feel you are not ready.
+Finding out that you’re pregnant can cause a lot of emotions, especially if you are not planning on having a baby or you feel you are not ready.
 The best way forward is to get as much information as you can about all your choices, talk to caring lay counselors, and think carefully about your options.
 Contact us at Open Arms Real Choices Clinic to make an appointment to find out more about parenting, adoption, and building strong family relationships.